 Thought you might be interested - if not, I've had fun writing this!

 PS December 2014

-Just back from a visit to the Museum of Science and Industry in Manchester where I met Charles Lindsey who was involved in (responsisble for?) the restoration of the Manchester section of the Differential Analyser and who has some videos of this (section of the) machine in action - it gives an idea of the noise it makes, and you can almost smell the oil and rubber as the cogs whirr and the results are drawn.
+Just back from a visit to the Museum of Science and Industry in Manchester where I met Charles Lindsey who was involved in (responsisble for?) the restoration of the Manchester section of the Differential Analyser and who has some videos (PPS 2020: alas using a web technology which probably no longer works) of this (section of the) machine in action - it gives an idea of the noise it makes, and you can almost smell the oil and rubber as the cogs whirr and the results are drawn.
 This is real mechanical computing, folks, and deserves to be preserved!
 The museum is thinking of mothballing this machine ... that would be a crime.